Acid Pool Wash: How To Remove Lime Deposits From Your Pool?

 How To Clean Lime Deposits In A Filled Pool?

-Here eight steps guide on how you can remove limescale from your pool without having to drain the water.
+Here is an eight-step troubleshooting guide on how you can remove limescale from your pool without having to drain the water.

 Once the limescale has been removed from your pool, the pH level must be brought back to an average level of 7.2 to 7.6.
 This can be easily achieved with a pH plus.